 Meeting a person whose journey you follow through pictures and words is always so fascinating.
 It’s like you’ve known them for the longest of times, and in a way, you do.
 It’s also the greatest feeling conversing with someone, face to face, who actually understands the blogging world and just how much time and effort goes into each post and photo.
 A lot of outsiders seem to think what we do is easy and write it off as frivolous narcism, and for the most parts, that could not be farther from the truth.

 I thoroughly enjoyed venturing out onto the sidewalk, even if I had to wrangle past promoters and navigate around other annoying tourists.
-If it’s your first time in town I’d definitely recommend just hitting the pavement on the strip and taking your time to see it in all it’s glory.
-That said, depending on time you probably won’t get to see the entire strip from start to finish.
+If it’s your first time in town I’d definitely recommend just hitting the pavement on the strip and taking your time to see it in all its glory.
+That said, depending on time of day you probably won’t get to see the entire strip from start to finish.
 It could take a few hours to do so, but even seeing just a small portion is very much rewarding.

 When it comes to shopping this city is a mecca for it, especially when it comes to luxury labels.
 I really only got to peruse through the mall at Caesars Palace and I couldn’t recommend it enough.
 The multilevel H&M store is fairly hyped up and in terms of selection this store for me had much more to browse from (compared to other stores I’d visited in California).
 In fact Caesars Palace is a place you’d want to wander through period.
 It is vast and full of lively characters.
 There’s also a number of highly recommended restaurants to select from like Nobu, Mr Chow and Gordon Ramseys Pub.

 The Aria also seems to have quite a buzz about it.
-Being a recent addition to Vegas it’s about as sparkly and shiny as you’d expect from a new development.
-On my next outing to Vegas I promised myself that I’d call this hotel home.
+Being a recent addition to Las Vegas it’s about as sparkly and shiny as you’d expect from a new development.
+On my next outing to Las Vegas I promised myself that I’d call this hotel home.
 It really is tastefully modern and luxe and seems to attract a more sophisticated crowd.
 It also houses the Crystals shopping mall which again just oozes in glittery refinement, brands like Gucci and Tom Ford beckoning you towards them.

 I have a number of recommendations for Las Vegas, but personally there are certain “things” I believe one must do/try while out here.
 The first is sipping on an alcoholic/frozen beverage in an oversized, tall novelty holder (see image above).
 For the life of me I can not remember what they’re called but you’ll see nearly every second person downing one or carrying it around.
 Abby recommended buying one from the Planet Hollywood as they were the cheapest on the strip, but as time was not on our side we ended up getting one at Ceasars Palace.
 All up it will set you back around $50USD.
 It seems like a lot of money, but hey, when in Rome right!

-Also the Bellagio fountains are a must.
+Also the Bellagio fountains are a must see.
 These are synonymous with Las Vegas itself and they run every hour during the day and every half hour at night.
 So there is no damn excuse to miss out.
 I was fortunate enough to see both day and night.
 Another thing to do is to a see a show.
-If there’s anything else more associated with Vegas then it is definitely their shows.
+If there’s anything else more associated with Las Vegas then it is definitely the live shows.
 From comedy to music, theatrics to body contortion, there is something for whatever your mood is.
 We settled on Zumanity after having numerous people recommend it to us.
 And it did not disappoint.
 The show is an over eighteen cabaret style by Cirque Du Soleil.
 There is a lot of “wow” moments and a fair bit of nudity.
 There’s even some comedy thrown into the mix.

 Another site to see would be Fremont Street.
 Any well versed lover of this city will tell you to take a stroll down here.
-It’s the founding street of Vegas, dating back to the early 1900’s.
+It’s the founding street of Las Vegas, dating back to the early 1900’s.
 It is super iconic and a neon sign lovers wet dream.
 And the gambling is supposed to be exceptional too.
 Speaking of, one thing I have to say I regretted not doing was a little bit of gambling myself.
 Not that I am actually into it, I am the greatest sore-loser you’ll ever meet, but something about being here entices you to part pays with a quarter and try your luck at winning that super pretentious red sports car.
 We actually made a pact to try it out before we left but alas, it somehow slipped our mind.
 If you get a moment and chances are you’ll walk past numerous of these why not try your luck.

-Like I said before, when in Rome.
+Like I said, when in Rome.